CamRaff/milestone-project-1/README.md

 The image used on the home page was created by John Christensen, a staff member at Barca Tynemouth.
 Each of the merchandise images were taken by Beth Simpson, also a staff member at Barca Tynemouth.

-For the social media links in the footer I used Font Awesome, with a link acquired from Code Institute.
+For the social media links icons in the footer I used [Font Awesome](https://fontawesome.com/), with a link acquired from Code Institute.

+For the image displayed in the browser tab, I used [Favicon](https://favicon.io/).

 All of the images found on the menu page were taken by myself using my iPhone.